Ok, so here's a few policy and procedure things that customers/tenants need to know...sorry for length but these items are important.

 - CLEANING : Unlike many other rentals on the Cape, there is no excessive ($100+) cleaning deposit or fee!
 Why?
 Because the tenant is expected to leave the unit in as close to the same condition as they received it as possible, with some exceptions.
 This means tenant should, at minimum: Return furniture/items to their proper locations, have the dishes/silverware done and put away; make beds as they were; vacuum any excess amount of pine needles/dirt on floor, etc. A checklist is provided to assist in this process, and is now not applicable in many items due to change in who does the cleaning, but the "Golden Rule" still applies here!
 Remember also that if you're paying for cleaning crew, you don't need to do the tasks they will do.
 So...if you're not sure what to do or not do, just ask.
 And should something be missed when you arrive doesn't mean you can ignore it when you leave, but it should be reported when noticed.
 Mistakes happen, and may be more likely now due to owner's vision limitations, but cannot be used as reason for declining to use/pay for cleaning service.

 Starting in 2008 and due to medical issues and customer demand, owner now has Laiza's Cleaning Service to assist him, but at a negotiated rate thus reducing overhead so the savings are passed on to you!
-Charges vary, based on unit, from $40 to $75 in 2014 for this service.
+Charges vary, based on unit, from $45 to $80 in 2019 for this service.
 Laiza's crew does the vacuuming, mopping, dusting, sweeping, cleaning of bathroom and major items in the kitchen, etc. but they do NOT do everything so tenant still must do some tasks in return for this lower fee.
-The appropriate cost for this service will be added to your balance due.
+The appropriate cost for this service will be added to your balance due, but payment for cleaning MUST be made DIRECTLY to Laiza Oliveira due to MA STR tax issue.

 Use of this mandatory cleaning service may be waived in some special cases, such as: When you are the last tenant for the season; When other members of your family are the new tenants; When there is a minimum of two full days unoccupied before new tenants arrive, etc. In all other cases, Laiza will be hired/retained to verify that unit is cleaned to the basic standards for a turnover.